Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

-\begin{rem}[Why did we have to do all this?]
-Earlier we mentioned that we wanted the short HHG structure to be “compatible” with the quotient.
-The huge improvement when passing from $(X_0, \W_0)$ to $(X, \W)$ is that, for every $v\in \ov X^{(0)}$ with unbounded cyclic direction, $\N\cap E_v$ now acts with uniformly bounded orbits on the quasiline $L_v$ associated to $v$, as its construction involved collapsing the “coarse level sets” of the quasimorphism $\psi_v$ (see \cite[Definition 3.12]{short_HHG:I} for further details).
+\begin{rem}[Motivation of the above construction] Earlier we mentioned that we wanted the short HHG structure to be “compatible” with the quotient.
+The improvement when passing from $(X_0, \W_0)$ to $(X, \W)$ is that, for every $v\in \ov X^{(0)}$ with infinite cyclic direction, $\N\cap E_v$ now acts with uniformly bounded orbits on the quasiline $L_v$ associated to $v$, as its construction involved collapsing the “coarse level sets” of the quasimorphism $\psi_v$ (see \cite[Definition 3.12]{Short_HHG:I} for further details).
 This will be one of the key ingredients of the proof, in particular when we verify that augmented links in the quotient are hyperbolic (see Lemma~\ref{lem:l_[w]} below). \end{rem}